Trusty Joe’s Top Picks

 The second type of pest control device uses ultrasonic sound to eliminate pests.

 When you plug one of these repellents into a power outlet, it emits a high-frequency sound that pests can’t handle.
-This sound confuses bugs and vermin and eventually drives them out of your home because they can’t communicate, breed, or hunt for food effectively.
+This sound confuses bugs and rodents an eventually drives them out of your home because they can’t communicate, breed, or hunt for food effectively.

 Ultrasonic pest controllers are inaudible to humans, and household pets such as dogs, cats, ferrets, birds, etc. So, you don’t need to worry about anyone being affected by the sounds they produce inside your home.